hypar-io/ElementsPlayground/README.md

 # ElementsPlayground
-A playground for testing Elements in the browser.

-This is a minimal example using .NET 5, Blazor webassembly, and Elements.
+A minimal example of elements using wasm.

 ### Running
 `dotnet build`

 Visit http://localhost:5000.

+### Organization
+`/wwwroot/js/elements.js` - The javascript API for Elements.
+`/ElementsInterop.cs` - The .net wrapper methods to elements.